 4. Your living trust can protect your BENEFICIARIES from creditor attacks.

 You may be aware that revocable trust asset protection does NOT extend to the trustmaker.
 However, a revocable living trust may be used to offer creditor protection for beneficiaries following the trustmaker’s death.
 The reason for this difference is when the trustmaker of a revocable living trust dies, the revocable living trust becomes irrevocable and thus becomes asset protected against creditors seeking to attach judgments and/or liens.

 A revocable living trust is also useful to provide asset protection for your IRA beneficiaries through implementing an IRA Beneficiary Trust within your revocable living trust.
 A couple years ago, the IRS decided not to uphold asset protection for the beneficiary of an IRA.
 Thereafter, it became very popular to designate a revocable living trust as the beneficiary and allow with the spendthrift protection of the trust to protect the beneficiary.
 This strategy has remains a viable alternative to provide asset protection for IRA beneficiaries.

-Your revocable living trust in Florida can be a useful Medicaid planning tool.
+5. Your trust can be a useful Medicaid planning tool.